DPWorldFulfilment/DPWorld-FulfilmentAPI/RETURNS_README.md

 - **Automatic Return on Return To Origin by Courier (RTO)**:
 Returns are automatically initiated when a courier is unable to deliver the shipment to the customer and marks it for return to the origin.

+### 🚨 NEW – Announced Return

+An Announced Return is a seller-created return where the seller provides logistics information and the return is sent to OWMS for warehouse processing.

+**Key characteristics:**

+- Applicable only for **External Label Return** shipment type.
+- Seller may optionally provide logistics information during creation:
+  - Courier
+  - Tracking Number
+  - Expected Date of Arrival
+- Return creation must never be blocked.
+- If logistics details are incomplete, return is created in **ON_HOLD** status.
+- Once logistics details are completed, the return moves to **AWAITING_ARRIVAL** and a Return Order (RO) is automatically created in OWMS.

+---

+An Announced Return is a seller-created return where the seller provides logistics information and the return is sent to OWMS for warehouse processing.

 ## Shipment Types
 Returns can be associated with two types of shipments:
 - **DPW_SHIPPING** : Courier pickup: The return items are collected by the courier from the customer's location.
 - **DROP_AT_WAREHOUSE**: The customer drops off the return items at a designated warehouse location.
+- 🚨 **DROP_AT_WAREHOUSE** *(can be reused for External Label Return)* – Seller-managed return shipment where the seller provides external courier and tracking information.

 ## Return Actions
 While creating a return, users can specify the action to be taken on the returned products.
 Two common actions are: